coder-rakeshpaul/coder-rakeshpaul/README.md

 - 👀 I’m interested in machinne learning, data science, and computer vision
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on a ML project
-- 📫 How to reach me just send me  a dm
+- 📫 How to reach me just send coder.rakesh.paul@gmail.com

 <!---
 coder-rakeshpaul/coder-rakeshpaul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.